crazy4pi314/crazy4pi314.github.io/research/talks/index.md

 ## 2020 ##

+- ### [Science Communication and K-12 Outreach](./cuwip_2020_scicomm): Conference for Undergraduate Women in Physics at Washington State University

+    Workshops given at CUWiP, discussion questions at the end of the talk.

 - ### [The science isn't magic, but we are ✨](./cuwip_2020): Washington State University Physics and Astronomy Colloquium

     Science isn't — and can't — be done in isolation.